 Turn around, however, to head up the pedestrianised high street and, sorry Stowmarket, you could just about be anywhere.

-Unlike being at what was the Museum of East Anglian Life where you couldn't just about be anywhere, not unless 'anywhere' is Beamish, the Living Museum of the North or the Weald and Downland Living Museum[1], say.
+Unlike being at what was the Museum of East Anglian Life where you couldn't just about be anywhere, not unless 'anywhere' is Beamish, the Living Museum of the North or the Weald and Downland Living Museum, say, although their Repair Shop really is rather busy, these days.

 Yes, the 75 acres of this outdoor attraction are largely given over to all things old and agricultural with the buildings cleverly rebuilt from elsewhere in Suffolk and around.